ashish-augustine/python-cosine-similarity-finder/README.md

-Python program to find the cosine similarity of different files in a  directory.
+#### This is a python program to find the cosine similarity of different files in a  directory.
-#### The libraries used are TfidfVectorizer, sklearn.metrics.pairwise & cosine_similarity
+#### The libraries used in this project are TfidfVectorizer, sklearn.metrics.pairwise & cosine_similarity